 One theory on how oral disease might contribute to heart disease is that bacteria from gum disease might enter the bloodstream and attach to fatty deposits in the heart’s blood vessels.
 This can lead to blood clots and possible heart attacks.

 Scientists believe it might also be due to inflammation.
 A buildup of inflammatory substances in the blood is linked to the worsening of heart disease, diabetes and other chronic illness.
 Treating inflammation associated with gum disease might lessen its effects throughout the body.

-While a definitive cause-and-effect relationship has not yet been proven, several studies confirm that there is a clear association between the two.
+While a definitive cause-and-effect relationship has not yet been proven, several studies confirm that there is a clear association between gum disease and heart disease.
 Other studies have also pointed to a connection between gum disease and stroke.

-Gum disease can also exacerbate existing heart disease.
+Gum disease can also worsen existing heart disease.
 People with preexisting heart conditions may be at risk for developing bacterial endocarditis.

 Bacterial endocarditis is an infection of the heart’s inner lining or the heart’s valves.
 You should let your dentist know if you have a heart condition before any dental work is performed.

-Maintaining good oral health is key to maintaining one’s overall health, according to the research.
+Maintaining good oral health is an important factor when maintaining one’s overall health, according to the research.

 Patients should be aware of the signs and symptoms of gum disease, so they can ward off its effects before it leads to major health problems, such as heart disease.

 - Bad breath that doesn’t go away

 - Gums that bleed easily